menyoung/Measure.jl/README.md

 	* pointers to VirtualOutput channels
 	* user provides anonymous function that calcluates the output from closures (e.g. VirtualOutputs)
 	* no nesting.
-* PID extends Channel
+* PID extends Signal
 	* setpt, on/off.
 	* P, I, and D.
 * MathInput implements Input
-	* pointers, closures to Channels
+	* pointers, closures to Signal objects
 	* user provides anonymous function that calculates.
 	* use case: resistance bridge to measure temperature, Rcb and Gvb.
 	* also, to save GPIB calls by using "SNAP" inputs then referring to those inputs

 #### Arrays of things
-* Array of Channels
+* Array of Signal objects
 	* way to implement special cases where one command controls multiple channels, e.g. SR830

-Instruments host channels, channels may belong to instruments.
+Instruments host Signals, but do not need to retain references to all or any of its signals.
+Signals may belong to Instruments, and gains access to instrument state information by this reference.
-Use closures to link together channels that have to share same attributes (?)
+Use closures to link together Signals that have to share same attributes (?)

-### concrete types.
-Every field except value should be immutable?
+### Concrete types
 * SR830 implements GpibInstrument
-	* SR830 channels:
+	* SR830 Signals:
-		* V, F implement Output
+		* Ampl, Freq implement Output
 		* X, Y, R, P, XY, and RP implement Input
 	* attributes: time constant, etc.
 * Keithley2400 implements GpibInstrument
-	* Keithley2400 channels: volt, curr, volt4w
+	* Keithley2400 Signals: volt, curr, volt4w
 	* Each channel has sweep rate, step size, etc.
 	* Keithley2400 itself is abtract.
 Have subtypes for functions (voltage vs current vs 4WOhms)
 * Yokogawa7651